HOME / ABOUT / HISTORY

 ★ Raúl Torres

-In 1987, Lambda Sigma Upsilon transitioned from a social fellowship to a fraternity, a change that allowed us to grow and extend our influence.
+In 1987, Lambda Sigma Upsilon Social Fellowship transitioned to Lambda Sigma Upsilon Latino, Incorporated, a change that allowed us to grow and extend our influence across many college and university campuses.

 Today, as we continue to grow, Lambda Sigma Upsilon is more than just a collegiate organization—it is a lifelong brotherhood.